List of Federal Holidays - FederalPay.org

 The Postal Service is part of the Executive Branch of the Federal Government.
 That means USPS is required to observe all federal holidays.
 All post offices will be closed, and mail will not be delivered on MLK Day, President's Day, Columbus Day, and all other federal holidays.

 If New Year's Day falls on a Saturday, the preceding day will be observed as a federal holiday.
-This will occur on January 1st, 2022.
-That year January will only have one holiday and the preceding December will have a holiday on December 31st, 2021.
-In 2023, January 1st is a Sunday so the holiday will be observed on January 2nd.
+This occurred on January 1st, 2022.
+That year January only had one holiday and the preceding December had have a holiday on December 31st, 2021.
+In 2023, January 1st was a Sunday so the holiday was be observed on January 2nd.

 When did Juneteenth become a federal holiday?